When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 So can you use this hashtag?

-Our goal is not to get buried but to be viewed in the “Top” posts of the hashtag instead of being in the “Recent” ones.
+My goal is to help you being seen in the “Top” posts of the hashtag instead of getting buried in the “Recent” ones.

 Instagram has recently rolled out a new feature: You can now follow a hashtag too.
 Which means if you follow a hashtag, your home feed will show you the top posts of that hashtag.